Village Aling The Way To Jiri To Everest Trekking

 Safety Tips for the Jiri to Everest Base Camp Trek

-Although the right gear with proper preparation helps in smooth trekking days in the EBC, you still need to focus on some things that help you reach the destination without any difficulty.
+Although the right gear and proper preparation help make trekking days to EBC smooth, you still need to focus on a few things to reach the destination without any difficulty.

 • First and foremost, the thing is proper acclimatization.
-Plan acclimatization days in your trekking itinerary so that you get enough time for rest during the trek days.
+Plan acclimatization days into your trekking itinerary so you have enough time to rest during the trek days.
 Enough acclimatization during the EBC trek helps your body to adjust to the higher-altitude region.

 • Always carry a water bottle and drink plenty of water during the trek.
-As you trek higher, your body may get dehydrated due to cold weather and continuous walking for several hours.
-Hydrating enough helps your body maintain your energy level.
+As you trek higher, your body may become dehydrated due to the cold weather and the continuous walking for several hours.
+Hydrating enough helps your body maintain its energy level.

-• Walking in the same speed during the trek helps to maintain your body and helps prevent altitude sickness.
+• Walking at the same speed during the trek helps to maintain your body and helps prevent altitude sickness.
 Walking at the same speed allows your body to adapt to the changing environment.

-• Always carry nutritious snacks like snacks, nuts, biscuits, and some energy bars in your trekking bag.
+• Always carry nutritious snacks such as nuts, biscuits, and energy bars in your trekking bag.
 During the trekking days, if you feel hungry or less energetic, you can have a snack and walk smoothly on the trail.

-• If you feel any difficulty in breathing and feel uncomfortable about your body, please stop and take a moment to rest.
+• If you feel any difficulty breathing or feel uncomfortable in your body, please stop and take a moment to rest.
 If needed, descend quickly and inform your guide.

 Food and Accommodation

 Food and accommodation during the trek must be comfortable and nutritious.
-Full of nutritious food and getting good sleep helps trekkers to maintain their energy and makes them feel comfortable during the trekking days.
+Eating nutritious food and getting good sleep help trekkers maintain their energy and feel comfortable during the trek.

 In city areas like Kathmandu and Namche Bazaar, you'll find private rooms with most of the modern facilities.
 Also, the food options in the lower elevation are wider, and you'll eat a variety of food in your lodge.